When in doubt, stand with the victim, not the aggressor

 Read also: Russia’s forced demographic changes in Crimea violate international law – Amnesty International

-The fourth truth is what Russia, what Soviet Russia did in 1944 [deportation of the Crimean Tatar people] was genocide.
+The fourth truth is what Russia, what Soviet Russia, did in 1944 [deportation of the Crimean Tatar people] was genocide.
 Poland passed a bill this summer confirming it.
-I encourage your parliaments to do the same in the near future.
+I encourage your parliaments to do the same without delay.

 The fifth truth is Ukraine should join NATO as soon as possible.